gristlabs/grist-help/help/imports.md

 You can always rename tables and columns after an import, as well as convert types.

-## Import from a Google Drive
+## Import from Google Drive

 Importing from a Google Drive is as easy as importing from an Excel file or a CSV file.
-To start, click the "Add New" button on and choose "Import from Google Drive" menu option.
+To start, click the "Add New" button and choose "Import from Google Drive".

 ![import-dialog](images/import-google-drive-sign-in.png)

-For the first import you need to sign in to your Google Account, just press the "Sign in" button and follow up with the sign-in process.
-We will ask you for a permission to read the file you will choose in a Google Picker.
-We won't read any other files on your drive - just the single file you whish to import.
+To import, sign in to your Google Account by clicking the "Sign in" button and following the sign-in process.
+Grist will ask for a permission to read the file you will import from Google Drive.
+We won't read any other files on your drive — just the single file you choose to import.

 ![import-dialog](images/import-google-drive-picker.png)

-Once the file has been chosen, the rest of the process is the same as importing from an Excel file, you will see the [import dialog](imports.md#the-import-dialog) where you can configure what and how gets imported into your existing Grist document.
+Once the file has been chosen, the rest of the process is the same as importing from an Excel file.
+In the [import dialog](imports.md#the-import-dialog) you may configure what data to import, and which destination table to add it to.

 ## Import to an existing table